Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 ## Deploying the ISO Image using the remote method

-* Mount the ISO image or copy and extract the ISO image.
+1. Mount the ISO image or copy and extract the ISO image.
-* If on a Windows Server then click on `launch_sum.bat` file, if on a Linux then `launch_sum.sh` file
+1. If on a Windows Server then click on `launch_sum.bat` file, if on a Linux then `launch_sum.sh` file.
-* Continue in the browser window that was opened
+1. Continue in the browser window that was opened.
-* If `localhost Guided Update` is selected, then it updates the components on the server from where `launch_sum` execution file is launched.
+1. If `localhost Guided Update` is selected, then it updates the components on the server from where `launch_sum` execution file is launched.
-* You can deploy on one or more than one target nodes by selecting the option Nodes
+1. You can deploy on one or more than one target nodes by selecting the option Nodes.
-* Click on `Nodes`, then `Add Node`.
-Give the ILO IP in IPV4 section (You can also give range of nodes), select Node type as iLO and give ILO credentials by scrolling down
+1. Click on `Nodes`, then `Add Node`.
+Give the ILO IP in IPV4 section (You can also give range of nodes), select Node type as iLO and give ILO credentials by scrolling down.
-* Once the Discovery is done click on `Add Inventory`, once inventory is completed click on Next
+1. Once the Discovery is done, click on `Add Inventory`.
+Once inventory is completed, click on `Next`.
-* Inventory takes some time, wait until it completes and then click Next
+1. Inventory takes some time, wait until it completes and then click `Next`.
-* Select the components that needs firmware flashing, you can also check for the version by clicking view details for each component.
-If its already up to date then by default it will not be selected, you can force update the component.
-Click on `TPM Override` and then `deploy`
+1. Select the components that needs firmware flashing, you can also check for the version by clicking view details for each component.
+If it is already up to date then by default it will not be selected, you can force update the component.
+Click on `TPM Override`, and then `deploy`.
-* After deployment, check for the status and reboot the node
+1. After deployment, check for the status and reboot the node
-* Repeat this for all the nodes added.
+1. Repeat this for all the nodes added.

 ## Notes